"Subscribe to our newsletter."

 Then the social proof: "Join over 4 million readers."

 Four million people can't all be wrong.
+Or they can, but the probability drops enough that you're willing to try.
 This removes hesitation.
-If that many people signed up, it's probably worth trying.
+If that many people signed up, it's probably worth giving up one inbox slot for.

 The form itself?
 Just an email field.
 No name.
 No company.
-No nothing.
+No job title.
+No "which industry are you in" dropdown that takes three years to scroll through.
 Zero friction.

 The Hustle: Urgency Without Being Sleazy